 Achieving Passive House Certification – And Why It’s Not Just for New Homes

-In our first article we looked at the basics of Passive House Certification and why more kiwis should consider it for their homes.
-This week we’re delving deeper into the processes and information required to successfully achieve certification.
+In this article we’re delving deeper into the processes and information required to successfully achieve Passive House certification.

-To make sure a building will perform as planned, the proposed design needs to be modelled, checked and tested throughout the design and build process, before the completed building is finally tested and given the formal seal of approval!
-To ensure you meet the requirements at every step of the way, you need to use PHPP.
+To make sure a building will perform as planned, the proposed design needs to be modelled, checked and tested throughout the design and build process, before the completed building is finally tested and given the formal seal of approval.
+To ensure you meet the requirements at every step of the way, you need to use PHPP – the Passive House Planning Package.

 What is PHPP?